vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/13_somasharman_somavasha_and_somasiddhAnta.md

 28 See Bakker 1996, 9 ff., above, p.
 197. Cf. the Śrīpūrvaśāstra \(5.28-29\), referred to by

 Kṣemarāja \(see above, ṇ 8 on p.
-285\), which assigns eight deities \( īśvarāṣṭa\) to this reality, forming a maṇd

-. ala  of the size of a thumb and headed by Mahādeva, the first of
+285\), which assigns eight deities \( īśvarāṣṭa\) to this reality, forming a maṇḍala  of the size of a thumb and headed by Mahādeva, the first of

 the Aṣṭamūrti.